 Have you ever thought about what it would be like to run an Airbnb?
-My husband and I have been doing so for the past two years, and we have learned so much in the process!
+I have been doing so for the past five years, and I have learned so much in the process!
 I thought I would share about our experience to get you thinking about whether you might like to run one also.

-We live out in the country, however, we’re close to popular tourist destinations.
+I live out in the country, however, I’m close to popular tourist destinations.
 Saratoga Springs has a performing arts center and a race track, and many other attractions.
-Therefore, we thought that we might be able to attract some people to our space.
-The original studio was just a giant room, so we had to hire a contractor to build a bathroom.
-Eventually, our contractor convinced us that a mini-kitchen should be included also.
+Therefore, I thought that I might be able to attract some people to my space.
+The original studio was just a giant room, so I had to hire a contractor to build a bathroom.
+Eventually, our contractor convinced me that a mini-kitchen should be included also.
 He was right!
 The kitchen provides folks with the option to eat in if they want to save a bit of money.
-The kitchen has definitely served as an attraction to people who book our space.
+The kitchen has definitely served as an attraction to people who book my space.

 It took several months to have the bathroom and the kitchen built.
-Obviously, at that point, we were pouring a bit of money into the new space, and we had no idea if it would work out in the end.
-We were nervous as to whether anyone would actually want to stay in our location.
+At that point, I was pouring a bit of money into the new space, and I had no idea if it would work out in the end.
+I was nervous as to whether anyone would actually want to stay in my location.

-It turned out that our nerves were unfounded.
-The day we listed our Airbnb, we had our first booking.
-We were dumbfounded when the notification popped up on our phones.
+It turned out that my nerves were unfounded.
+The day I listed our Airbnb, I had my first booking.
+I was dumbfounded when the notification popped up on mu phones.

-Now, since we’ve been running our Airbnb for two years, we’ve learned a bit about the process along the way.
-With the help of my husband, I’ve developed a list of tips to help get you started on your Airbnb journey.
+Now, since I’ve been running our Airbnb for five years, I’ve learned a bit about the process along the way.
+I’ve developed a list of tips to help get you started on your Airbnb journey.

 1. Don’t follow the pricing guide set by Airbnb